See what our members say about carefree independent living at The Atrium at The Cedars.

 The Cedars Retirement Community incorporates wellness into all that we do – for our staff, members and residents.
 One of our newest outpatient programs, Living Well With Dementia offered from our Sam L. Cohen Rehabilitation Center, is gaining increased recognition.
 This past weekend, the Maine Occupational Therapy Association (MeOTA), honored our Angie Hunt with their OT Advocate Award, specifically for the work she has done to create Living Well With Dementia.
 Angie is the Executive Director of the Assisted Living, Rehabilitation Center and Skilled Care at The Cedars.

-Here is the letter that … Read more here.
+Here is the … Read more here.

 The Cedars growing outpatient program for those living in their homes with the early stages of dementia, Living Well with Dementia, is introducing a Memory Support Group for those with dementia and their family/friends.

 August 23 was our first group and proved to be a tremendous success.
 The facilitator, Lenora Trussell, did an outstanding job of discussing the goals of the program, some of the issues individuals find when living with dementia and current research aimed at slowing the progression of the symptoms.
 Lenora is a registered nurse who is also a story teller and educator, utilizing both facts and humor.
 She is an excellent … Read more here.

 Help with Aging Parents: Four More Ways to Make the Most of Visits – Part III

 The third part of our series on making the most of a visit with a loved on at The Cedars, senior living community.
 For more help, contact our Care Coordination department.